faithastrid/CouchIno/readme.md

 Implement a digital e-stop

+### Update 4/3/23
+Weekly meeting: Arnav, Dhruv, Faith, and Purva took the couch for a drive around the EER bottom floor.
+Planned details for the showcase on Friday.
+Caught Faith up on audio plans for future.

 ### Update 3/27/23
-Changelog: I (dhruv) along with Jake got the drift pot working.
+Changelog: I (Dhruv) along with Jake got the drift pot working.
 We changed nothing, it just decided to start working when we tested it.
 That is basically all we did today.
 I will research some bluetooth modules for the speaker system.

 ### Update 3/22/23
 Changelog: I (Dhruv) updated the code.
 The code for both potentiometers works.
 However, the drift pot will not hold a stable value.
 It keeps fluctating.
 That is why I disabled that and only enabled the speed pot for now.
 Jake suggested the problem is with the wiring, so I will take a multimeter and check the pot later.